chika3742/genshin_material_archive_flt/README.md

 Material Bookmark & Database Tool for Genshin Impact

 > [!Warning]
-> This software is still in development and not ready for use.
+> This version of software has been discontinued.
+The successor is [chika3742/genshin-material](https://github.com/chika3742/genshin-material).

 ## Features